- DarkLight

 Connection failure

 This is a soft bounce, indicating a technical issue connecting to the recipient's mailbox or server.
-This is a problem with the recipient's mailbox and is outside of your control.
+This is a problem with the recipient's inbox service provider and is outside of your control.
 We recommend excluding recent soft bounces from your campaigns.

 Content